 In general, it’s recommended to have several checkpoints and assessments of your OKRs throughout the quarter–not just at the end of the cycle.
 At the beginning of each quarter, you should establish what your OKRs will be, and which metrics, benchmarks, criteria, etc. will determine the success of your key results and drive progress on the objectives.
-This is what you will refer to when grading your OKRs throughout the cycle.
+You'll refer to this when grading your OKRs throughout the cycle.

-Throughout the quarter, you should have regular check-ins with your team to make sure that you’re on track.
+You should have regular check-ins with your team throughout the quarter to ensure you’re on track.
 This means assessing your initiatives’ progress and tracking your key results.
 Having these regular check-ins will not only keep your OKRs at the top of everyone’s mind, but it will also indicate how much progress has been made.

 To determine your confidence level and adequately assess your progress, here are some questions to guide you during an OKR check-in or monthly review:

 Looking through initiatives:

 - What progress has been made?

 - Are all the tasks getting done on time?

 - Has any progress been made or are there blockers?